 On July 3, 1961, top Soviet officials overseeing rocket industry, including Korolev, signed a top-secret note declaring preparations for the Vostok-2 mission completed.
-Although the document was addressed to the Central Committee of the Communist Party, its was essentially a request to the Soviet premier, Nikita Khrushchev, to bless the flight plan for the second Vostok.
+Although the document was addressed to the Central Committee of the Communist Party, its was essentially a request to the Soviet leader, Nikita Khrushchev, to bless the flight plan for the second Vostok.

 To ensure radiation safety during the mission, Soviet astrophysics centers conducted careful monitoring of the Sun's activity.
 High-altitude balloon flights were also launched to measure radiation levels in the stratosphere.
-In addition, the spacecraft was equipped with radiation-measuring equipment onboard, which had capability to transmit data to ground stations, and the cosmonaut had a portable radiation counter in his cabin.
+In addition, the spacecraft was equipped with radiation-measuring equipment aboard, which had capability to transmit data to ground stations, and the cosmonaut had a portable radiation counter in his cabin.
 (505)

 The spacecraft modifications